vitezninja/Compiler_Made_In_C/README.md

 - **Lexer:** Implements a lexical analyzer to parse and tokenize C-style language constructs into tokens.

+## Grammer

+The grammer that this compiler translates can be found in the [grammer.md](grammer.md) file.

 ## Usage

 ### Building the Project